 - Dividend Yield (FWD): 4.16%

-Coca-Cola (K.O.) is a stock that needs no introduction to investors.
+Coca-Cola (KO) is a stock that needs no introduction to investors.
 Coca-Cola was founded in 1886 and has grown into the largest non-alcoholic beverage company globally.
-The company has a well-recognized brand ranked No. 6 globally by Interbrand.
-Total revenue was $40+ billion in the past 12 months, outpacing its competitors.
+The company has a well-recognized brand, ranked No. 6 globally by Interbrand.
+Total revenue reached over $40 billion over the past 12 months, far outpacing its competitors.

-The company owns many leading brands, and some have $1+ billion in annual sales.
+The company owns many leading brands, and some generate over $1 billion in annual sales.
 The primary brands are Coca-Cola, Diet Coke, Powerade, Sprite, Schweppes, Dasani, BodyArmor, Gold Peak, Thums Up, Fanta, Fresca, etc.

 Although pervasive inflation for labor, freight, and inputs makes Coke's products more expensive, the company has successfully raised prices.
 The first quarter of 2022 saw stellar organic sales growth of 18% despite headwinds from COVID restrictions in China and the conflict in Ukraine.
 As a result, the beverage giant maintained its revenue and earnings per share growth outlook in the high single digits.